trantrieuvy/langchain_basics/README.md

 - **Question Answering over Documents:** Apply LLMs to your proprietary data and use-case-specific needs.
 - **Agents:** Explore LLMs as reasoning agents for advanced applications.

-## What You'll Gain
-By the end implementing these notebooks, you'll be able to build robust, intelligent LLM-powered applications in just a few hours.